tomhodgins/espath/README.md

 ### Step 3: Query DOM with XPath

-Once we have DOM representing our original data we can use XPath with the function provided in [index.js](./index.js) to run `document.evaluate()` to match XML elements in our DOM based on different criteria.
+Once we have DOM representing our original data we can use XPath with the function provided in [index.js](./index.js) to run [`document.evaluate()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/evaluate) to match XML elements in our DOM based on different criteria.
 XPath is more expressive and powerful than CSS selectors, so you will be able to write queries for things like:

 - “Find all arrays containing boolean values”
-- “Find all objects containing a string that includes the text "example"”
+- “Find all objects containing a string that includes the text ‘example’”
-- “Find all objects where the value associated with the 'dob' key is a number less than 1990”
+- “Find all objects where the value associated with the ‘dob’ key is a number less than 1990”

 When you write an XPath selector to match values inside the DOM structure representing the original data, `document.evaluate()` will return the matching DOM nodes.
 Here in this example, lets query for all `<number>` tags with `text()` content that is a `number()` that is greater than (`>`) 1.
-In XPath we can describe that as: `//number[number(text()) > 1]`
+In XPath we can describe that as: `//number[text() > 1]`

 ```xml
 <!-- DOM -->